lmc1992/resume/index.md

      </div>
 </center>

-## OBJECTIVE/SUMMARY
+### <center>OBJECTIVE/SUMMARY</center>
+---
-Hands-on individual with a degree in computer science and two years of professional experience in search of a software engineer position.
+Hands-on individuaYixinl with a degree in computer science and two years of professional experience in search of a software engineer position.
 A solid grasp of data structure, object-oriented designs, algorithm and web programming development.

-## EDUCATION EXPERIENCE
+### EDUCATION EXPERIENCE
+---
 #####**Stevens Institute of Technology**, Hoboken, NJ, **Expected May 2019**
 + **Master of Science: Computer Science,**		       **GPA: 3.93/4.0**
 + **Merit Award: Master’s Fellowship Award (Top 5%)**